mllinares/pymds_dev/README.md

 -------
 1) Download and extract the package

+2) Install Anaconda and required libraries
-2) Anaconda is required, link to download Anaconda:
+Anaconda is required to install the libraries, link to Anaconda
 ```
 https://www.anaconda.com/download
 ```